Philip Lutgendorf

-Philip Lutgendorf is an American scholar of South Asia.
+Philip Lutgendorf is an American scholar of Indian language and culture.
 He is Professor Emeritus of Hindi and Modern Indian Studies at the University of Iowa.
 His areas of work and interest include the epic poem Ramcharitmanas, the life and works of Hindu poet Tulsidas, the worship of Hanuman, Indian popular cinema, and the Indian tea culture.
 He translated the Ramcharitmanas into English in seven volumes for the Murty Classical Library of India.
 He served as the President of American Institute of Indian Studies from 2010 to 2018.

 Education and career

 Lutgendorf received a B.A. degree from the University of Chicago.
 In 1987, he received a PhD degree with distinction from the Department of South Asian Languages and Civilizations of the University of Chicago.
 His dissertation was titled "The Life of a Text: Tulsidas' Ramcaritmanas in Performance."

 Since 1985, Lutgendorf has taught at the Department of Asian and Slavic Languages and Literature of the University of Iowa.
-He has developed and taught courses on several subjects including Hindi language and written and oral narrative traditions of South Asia including the Ramcharitmanas, Hindu mythology, Indian literature, Indian theatre, and Indian cinema.
+He has developed and taught courses on several subjects including Hindi language and written and oral narrative traditions of South Asia including the Ramcharitmanas, Hindu tradition, Indian literature, Indian theatre, and Indian cinema.